priyanshu23bcg10066-lgtm/new-game/README.md

 chaleenge i faces

-The game character making
+1.The game character making

-In level design the game architecture
+2. In level design the game architecture
+3.
-All code combine and make one
+3.All code combine and make one